Oughton Primary & Nursery School

 Implementation

-Early Years Foundation Stage (Nursery and Reception) follows the EYFS curriculum focusing on Physical Development using selected units of work from Twinkl and other sources.
+Early Years Foundation Stage (Nursery and Reception) follows the EYFS curriculum focusing on Physical Development using selected units of work from Get Set for PE.

-We are following the National Curriculum in PE for Years 1 to 6 and we use a selected choice of Twinkl and Rising Stars as our scheme, which builds upon knowledge and skills.
+We are following the National Curriculum in PE for Years 1 to 6 and we use Get Set for PE scheme, which builds upon knowledge and skills.
 Each year group follows these units building on a progression of skills and knowledge.
 The curriculum covers the different elements of PE – Gymnastics, Dance, Games and Swimming over the course of Key Stage 1 and 2.

 All children have PE sessions throughout the week, led by their Teachers and in some cases, Sports Coaches.
 Children are taught a wide range of skills, through exciting and stimulating activities.
 These are differentiated to allow for different abilities and physical contexts.